cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/User Study/ResNet - Comparative Results.md

 ## TL;DR

-- Shapley was the most trusted explanation technique and Anchor the least; but not by a substantial margin.
+- Shapley was the favorite method, especially among particicpants with more CS experiance.
+LIME was also well-liked

 - Explanations that better correlated with what people would've looked at themselves were recieved better.